-Question 4: What electronic logging device (ELD) user documentation must be onboard a driver’s commercial motor vehicle?
+Question: What electronic logging device (ELD) user documentation must be onboard a driver’s commercial motor vehicle (CMV)?

-4. A supply of blank driver’s records of duty status (RODS) graph-grids sufficient to record the driver’s duty status and other related information for a minimum of 8 days.
+A supply of blank driver’s record of duty status (RODS) graph-grids sufficient to record the driver’s duty status and other related information for a minimum of 8 days.

 Contact Info: FMCSA ELD Information, 1-800-832-5660 or ELD@dot.gov.

 Note: This guidance document does not have the force and effect of law and is not meant to bind the public in any way.
 It is intended only to provide information and clarity regarding existing requirements under the law or agency policies.